Amanda McKittrick Ros

 Anna Margaret Ross (née McKittrick; 8 December 1860 – 2 February 1939), known by her pen-name Amanda McKittrick Ros, was an Irish writer.
 She published her first novel Irene Iddesleigh at her own expense in 1897.
+However, it was reprinted by Nonesuch Press in 1926; the reprint sold out immediately.
 She wrote poetry and a number of novels.
-Her works were not read widely, and her eccentric, over-written, "purple" circumlocutory writing is alleged by some critics to be some of the worst prose and poetry ever written.
+She has been described as a "writer with an immense power of words but uncertain use of them."

 Life

 McKittrick was born in Drumaness, County Down, on 8 December 1860, the fourth child of Eliza Black and Edward Amlave McKittrick, Principal of Drumaness High School.
 She was christened Anna Margaret at Third Ballynahinch Presbyterian Church on 27 January 1861.
 In the 1880s she attended Marlborough Teacher Training College in Dublin, was appointed Monitor at Millbrook National School, Larne, County Antrim, finished her training at Marlborough and then became a qualified teacher at the same school.

 During her first visit to Larne she met Andrew Ross, a widower of 35, who was station master there.
 She married him at Joymount Presbyterian Church, Carrickfergus, County Antrim, on 30 August 1887.

 Her husband financed the publication of Irene Iddesleigh as a gift to Ros on their tenth wedding anniversary, thus launching her literary career.
 She went on to write three novels and dozens of poems.
 In 1917 Andrew Ross died, and in 1922 Ros married Thomas Rodgers (1857/58–1933), a County Down farmer.

 Ros died at the Royal Victoria Hospital in Belfast on 2 February 1939, under the name "Hannah Margaret Rodgers".